wp-plugins/easy-adsense-lite/readme.txt

 = New in this Release =

-Compatibility checks for WordPress V3.7.
-Translation updates.
+Compatibility checks for WordPress V3.8.
+Admin page updates.

 == Upgrade Notice ==

-= 6.40 =
+= 6.50 =

-Compatibility checks for WordPress V3.7.
-Translation updates.
+Compatibility checks for WordPress V3.8.
+Admin page updates.

 == Screenshots ==